ryanghoward/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  - Closure is when a function reaches beyond it's own scope to return a value.
+Closure only works up.
 2. Study the following code, then answer the questions below.

 ```js